unitedstates/am_mem_law/bills/README.md

 	export PYTHONPATH=../path/to/congress/tasks
 	python bills.py

-Files are output to `data/congresses/[congress]/...`, similar to what the congress project does.
-The same example from above will be found in `data/congresses/13/bills/hr/hr2000020/data.json` and looks like:
+Files are output to the congress project's data directory using the same naming conventions as modern bills.
+The same example from above will be found in `data/13/bills/hr/hr200020/data.json` and looks like:

 	{
 	  "actions": [